Malaria & Safety – Majete WR

 Malaria & Vaccinations

-Taking precautions against malaria, as well as receiving the appropriate vaccinations, are advisable before travel to Malawi.
-Consult your nearest travel clinic, or doctor, for advice.
-Using antimalarial medication and a mosquito repellent containing at least 30% DEET are both sensible precautions.
+It is advisable to take precautions against malaria and receive the appropriate vaccinations before traveling to Malawi.
+Consult your nearest travel clinic or doctor for advice.
+Using antimalarial medication and mosquito repellent containing at least 30% DEET are both sensible precautions.
 Also remember to cover up in the evening by wearing long trousers, sleeves and closed shoes.
 Malaria is a greater risk in the Wet season (November to April).

 Wildlife Viewing

 Wildlife viewing in Majete is generally very safe.
-You won’t have anything to worry about as long as you follow your guide’s directions.
-Also read the tips in the ‘Wildlife Viewing Safety Precautions’ link below.
+You shouldn’t have anything to worry about as long as you follow your guide’s instructions.
+Also read the tips in the ‘Wildlife Viewing Safety Precautions’ below.

 Want To Visit Majete WR?